-- 4. HRA Balances are forecast to be £3.469m at the end of March 2013.
+- 11. HRA Balances are currently forecast to be £3.469m at the end of March 2013.
 The proposed budget estimates that, after additional investment in the stock and operational services (detailed in paragraph 40), balances of £3.700m at the end of March 2014 will remain.
-The business plan to be reported to Cabinet in April will look at the longer term investment in the stock and associated expenditure over 30 years and will note the likely level of balances over the longer term. - 5.
-Given the raft of policy changes and potential impact on tenants, together with the financial economic environment in which the Council is operating and the potential implications of welfare reform on the HRA, balances at a level of around £3.5m are proposed.
-This equates to more than £700 per tenanted dwelling or approximately 12% of gross annual HRA expenditure and will be reviewed as part of the final preparations for the business plan due to come to cabinet in April. - 6.
+The business plan to be reported to Cabinet in April will look at the longer term investment in the stock and associated expenditure over 30 years and will note the likely level of balances over the longer term. - 12.
+Given the raft of policy changes and potential impact on tenants, together with the financial economic environment in which the Council is operating and the potential implications of welfare reform on the HRA, balances at a level of around £3.5m over the 4-year period of the Medium Term Financial Forecast are included in appendix 1.
+This equates to more than £700 per tenanted dwelling or approximately 12% of gross annual HRA expenditure and will be reviewed as part of the final preparations for the business plan due to come to cabinet in April. - 13.
 The business plan is a significant milestone and will guide the future direction around HRA resources and potentially changes in investment levels and use of Right to Buy Resources.
-The budget planning cycle for 2014/15 will be more informed, particularly around the potential impact of the welfare reforms. - 7.
+The budget planning cycle for 2014/15 will be more informed, particularly around the potential impact of the welfare reforms. - 14.
 Decisions regarding future levels of balances need to be taken in conjunction with considerations around future levels of capital investment, availability of Right-to-Buy receipts for use in the HRA, the Council's plans for new affordable housing as these become more developed, and the potential impact of welfare reform as the proposals are phased in.
 Further review of the relationship between the level and exposure to risk, in relation to the level of balances is required and is being developed as part of the business planning process.